novuhq/novu/docs/docs/platform/digest.md

 ### Regular Strategy

 In regular strategy, a digest will always be created for the specified window time.
-Which means that from the first event trigger, if no active digest exists for this subscriber one will be created and the user will receive the message only when the digest window time is reached.
+Which means that from the first event trigger, if no active digest exists for this subscriber, one will be created and the user will receive the message only when the digest window time is reached.

 ### Back-off Strategy

 In the back-off strategy, before creating a digest, Novu will check if a message was sent to the user in the back-off period.
 If a message was sent, a digest will be created.
-Other wise a message will be sent directly to the user and the digest creation will be skipped.
+Otherwise a message will be sent directly to the user and the digest creation will be skipped.

 ## Writing digest templates